 What Are Anxiety Disorders?

-It is ordinary to feel anxious about moving to a new place, starting a new job, or taking before your exam.
-These things might feel unpleasant, but the anxiety that results may motivate you to work more earnestly and to do a better job.
-Common anxiety is a feeling that goes back and forth but does not interfere with your regular daily existence.
+It is ordinary to feel anxious about moving to a new place, starting a new job, or right before taking an exam.
+These things might feel unpleasant, but the anxiety that results may motivate you to work more earnestly and do a better job.
+Common anxiety is a feeling that goems back and forth but does not interfere with your regular daily existence.

 On account of an anxiety issue, the sentiment of fear may be with you constantly.
 It can be so severe that it sometimes is debilitating.
 Such type of anxiety makes you stop doing things that you find exciting and appreciate.
 In extreme cases, it may prevent you from doing common daily activities like taking the elevator, going across the street, or leaving your home.
 If left untreated, this condition will worsen.

 Anxiety disorders are the most common type of emotional issue and can affect anybody at any age.
 As indicated by the American Psychiatric Association, women are more likely than men to be diagnosed with an anxiety issue.

 Anxiety is a vital part of a few different disorders.
 These include:

 Panic Disorder - Experiencing repeating fits of anxiety at unexpected times.
 An individual with panic disorder may live in fear of the next attack of anxiety.

 Fear - Excessive fear of a specific object, situation, or activity.

 Social Anxiety Issue - Extreme fear of being judged by others in social situations.